eso/edps-doc/source/muse/reduction_chain.md

 such as the throughput (task throughput, recipe `muse_ampl`), the instrument linearity and gain (task linearity_and_gain, recipe `muse_lingain`).
 These tasks however, are executed only at the observatory, and they are not used in the data reduction flow.

+## `Process and combine sky`

+blablabla
+The strategy to compute the sky background using dedicated sky exposures is described [here](../muse/configure_reduction.md#skysub).

+## `Process and combine object`

+blablabla
+The strategy to compute and remove the sky background from scientific exposures are regulated by the workflow parameter `skysubtraction` and described [here](../muse/configure_reduction.md#skysub).

 ---
 Go to MUSE EDPS tutorial [index](../muse/index)